signalfx/collectd-nginx-plus/README.md

 ## Metrics

-By default only a small subset of the available metrics are published by default.
+By default only a subset of the available metrics are published by default.
 The remaining metrics can be enabled by opting-in to additional metric groups.
 The metrics in each group are listed below, along with the dimensions added to each group.
 By default all metrics are decorated with the `nginx.version` dimension.